 After all, Christmas is right around the corner!
 If you’re planning to make any gingerbread houses – or do any Thanksgiving baking – it may be wise to tuck back some Halloween candy to use as ingredients.
 Additionally, Halloween candy can make a great sweet treat in the Christmas stocking.
 Most candy can be frozen and stores well, so you should be safe to tuck some back for future needs.

-As you can see, you don’t have to let your kiddos scarf down their whole bag of Halloween candy.
-Instead, take advantage of one (or more) of these options and get rid of it ASAP!
+As you can see, you don’t have to let your kiddos scarf down their whole bag of Halloween candy unless it’s a healthy Halloween treat.
+Instead, take advantage of one (or more) of these options and get rid of them ASAP!
+Have a safe and happy Halloween!